A penalized distributed lag non-linear Lee-Carter framework for regional weekly mortality forecasting: Notations and data

 \subsection{Temperature data}

 We obtain temperature data from the E-OBS dataset, a land-only, gridded meteorological dataset available on the Copernicus Climate Data Store \citepalias{cds}.
 This data set provides daily weather variables for Europe with high spatial resolution (0.1° × 0.1°, ~10 km), and is derived from interpolated observations from a large network of European meteorological stations.
 Following the approach of \cite{gasparrini2015mortality}, we focus on the daily average temperature as our exposure metric.
-Alternative measures (e.g., maximum or minimum temperature) have not been shown in the literature to have a better predictive power of mortality \citep{barnett2010measure}.
+Alternative measures (e.g., maximum or minimum temperature) have not been consistently shown to improve the prediction of mean mortality \citep{barnett2010measure}.
 Henceforth, we extract daily average temperatures across a spatial grid that encompasses metropolitan France from 1990 to 2019.
 For reference, the left panel of Figure~\ref{fig:tempdata} illustrates the spatial distribution of temperatures on a randomly selected date during this period.

 Since the mortality data in Section~\ref{subsec:mortalitydata} is defined at the level of administrative regions, we aggregate the daily temperature data into population-weighted regional averages using gridded population data \citepalias{nasadataset}.
 This weighting principle is described in \cite{robben2025short} in more detail and ensures that temperature values better represent areas with a higher population density within each region.
 We then calculate the weekly average of these daily temperature values to match the temporal resolution of the mortality data.
+In Suppl.~Mat.~\ref{app:temp_robustness}, we also investigate alternative aggregations beyond the weekly average, such as the weekly maximum, weekly minimum, or maximum three-day moving average, to assess whether these aggregations might better capture heat wave or cold spell effects.
+For the case study in Section~\ref{sec:casestudy}, we find that the weekly average temperature is sufficiently flexible to capture the non-linear and delayed effects associated with temperature extremes.
 The right panel of Figure~\ref{fig:tempdata} displays the resulting processed data for a randomly selected ISO week and year.